freeCodeCamp/guide/src/pages/articles/miscellaneous/creating-a-project-with-django/index.md

 To create our functional tests we are going to need a few things.
 First, we need to have the Firefox web browser installed in our machine.
 If you don't have Firefox, install that now.

-**Sidenote**: You can use Chrome for integration testing, but you have to download the driver [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and follow [this stack overflow question](http://stackoverflow.com/questions/13724778/how-to-run-selenium-webdriver-test-cases-in-chrome).
+**Sidenote**: You can use Chrome for integration testing, but you have to download the driver [here</a> and follow <a href='http://stackoverflow.com/questions/13724778/how-to-run-selenium-webdriver-test-cases-in-chrome' target='_blank' rel='nofollow'>this stack overflow question</a>.
 Firefox has had historically better performance than chrome when running integration tests, which is a very important consideration since compared to unit tests, integration tests are extremely slow.

 This is because integration tests are testing the **entire** system, rather than 'units' (small components).
 In the real world, sometimes it's best to avoid integration tests because of the long development time to create them, slow run time, ambiguous errors, and other reasons you would discover in time.

 However, they are still worth our consideration when developing a real world app, and can be very useful in terms of reliability despite the performance downsides.

-Next, we need to install a package called [Selenium](http://selenium.googlecode.com/svn/trunk/docs/api/py/index.html).
+Next, we need to install a package called <a href='http://selenium.googlecode.com/svn/trunk/docs/api/py/index.html' target='_blank' rel='nofollow'>Selenium</a>.
 This package will provide us with a WebDriver so we can control a browser with our tests.
 Selenium is usually used to automate your browser.

     pip install selenium